Skip to content

 1. On incoming request, the gateway checks the matching rules for enforcing the auth rules, as stated in the AuthPolicy custom resources and targeted Gateway API networking objects

-2. If the request matches, the gateway sends one CheckRequest to the external auth service ("Authorino").
+2. If the request matches, the gateway sends a CheckRequest to Authorino.

 3. The external auth service responds with a CheckResponse back to the gateway with either an OK or DENIED response code.